INTERVIEW WITH halley Willcox of Methods of Madness Dance Theater (AZ)

 Us: Similar to BBD, you are based in a growing arts community in the West.
 How does this experience influence Methods of Madness Dance Theater and the art you create?

-Halley Willcox: I'm really influenced by my community in Phoenix and inspired by everyone who is doing their own thing.
+Halley Willcox: I'm really influenced by my community in Phoenix, and I'm continually surprised, inspired, and proud of everyone.
 So many people are making individual work, and everybody really shows up for each other.
-With the nature of a sprawling city, it can be challenging to feel as tight as somewhere like Missoula, but there are pockets of communities.
+With the nature of a sprawling city, it can be challenging to feel as tight as somewhere like Missoula, but there are pockets of communities, and people make things happen.
 I also really appreciate the amount of socio-political work that comes out of Phoenix.
-It's really prevalent, and everyone has their own approach.
+It’s brave, it's important, and I'm grateful to be in a space where that is happening.

 Us: Is there anything you’d like to add that we haven’t touched on that you’d like to share?

 Halley Willcox: This is our premiere of Glitter & Doom!
 We're super honored to get to do that here in Missoula, and to be doing four shows.
-We’ve put a lot into it
+I am so grateful for this cast and everyone who has worked on this dance.
+The dancers show up and really believe in the work, and it’s palpable.

 Coming up, we're looking forward to doing a show at the Scottsdale Performing Arts Center.
-It's part of a show called Homegrown.
-And we'll be showing a 35-minute excerpt of this piece there.
-And then in the summer, we're doing a split bill in New York City with Chris Bell Dances.
-And then in August, we are doing the full-length, whole shebang with all the bells and whistles at the West Stage at the Herberger Theater Center at the end of August.
-And that will be a split bill with another local artist in Phoenix, that is not yet been announced.
+It's part of a show called Homegrown, with a stellar lineup.
+We’ll be showing a 35-minute excerpt of this piece there.
+And then in the summer, we're doing a split bill in NYC with Chris Bell Dances.
+In August, we are doing the full-length, whole shebang with all the bells and whistles at the West Stage at the Herberger Theater Center at the end of August.
+And that will be an evening that features another local artist in Phoenix, who is excited to present.

 Glitter & Doom is presented as part of our 2025|2026 season at the Westside Theater, February 27-March 1, 2026.
 Click to reserve tickets.